swe776/aifit/README.md

 ## Running the application

-Note: This application was built on Windows System so the instructions for macOS or Linux might not be 100% correct.
+Note: This application was built on Windows so the instructions for macOS or Linux might not be 100% correct.

 What is needed?

-Python 3.14, Node 20.19 or newer and FFmpeg available on PATH (Whisper uses it to read audio).
+- Python 3.14, Node 20.19 or newer and FFmpeg available on PATH (Whisper uses it to read audio).
 On macOS you can install FFmpeg with `brew install ffmpeg`.
+On Windows install it with `winget install -e --id Gyan.FFmpeg` and on Linux with `sudo apt install ffmpeg`.

+- about 6 GB of free disk space for models downloaded and .venv

 **1. Set up.** From the project folder, open visual studio, a new terminal and use cmd and type